heiner/dylaniki/Saved_(Album).md

 the mix in general strikes me as a bit on the hard side, but the harp sound is unsurpassed.

-And last but not least, and the opener, <strong>“A Satisfied Mind”</strong>, which in my book is one of Dylan's crowning achievements as a singer.
+And last but not least, and the opener, **“A Satisfied Mind”**, which in my book is one of Dylan's crowning achievements as a singer.
 It's not powerful, it's not showy, at times he breaks like a little girl, but there is an intimacy in the delivery which gives the message credibility and urgency.
 The interaction with the backing